 COURT TO OFFER MINIMUM CONTINUING LEGAL EDUCATION BENCH CONDUCT AND DEMEANOR TRAINING FOR ATTORNEYS INTERESTED IN BECOMING TEMPORARY JUDGES

-Training Will Take Place on September 21, 2022; the Deadline to Register is September 14
+Training Will Take Place August 25, 2023; Deadline to Register is August 14

 The Court’s Temporary Judge Program is offering a Bench Conduct and Demeanor Training for attorneys interested in becoming a temporary judge with the Superior Court of California, County of Los Angeles.
-The training will take place on September 21, 2022, and is provided pursuant to California Rule of Court 2.812, et seq.
+The training, which costs $50, will take place on August 25 and is provided pursuant to California Rules of Court, Rule 2.812, et seq.

 Please be advised that the decision to appoint any attorney as a temporary judge is within the discretion of the Presiding Judge.
 An assignment to serve as a temporary judge does not constitute an employment relationship with the Court.

 For further information on the Temporary Judge Program, including requirements, disqualification, etc., see California Rules of Court, Rules 2.810-819, 10.740-10.746; Code of Ethics, Canon 6D.